 A luxury retreat in the Northern Neck’s town of Irvington, The Tides Inn is a private waterfront resort that has been welcoming guests for more than 75 years.
 The property offers peaceful tranquility in the natural landscape of the cove, with the landscaped areas utilizing native plants to seamlessly blend the lush property grounds with the surrounding coastline.

-There is plenty to do on-site at the Tides Inn, from guided cruises and boating trips to golfing and pampering treatments at the spa, but if you’re looking to learn more about Virginia’s oysters, book the Chesapeake Gold experience.
-This guided tour will take you out onto the Chesapeake Bay to an oyster farm, where you’ll hear all about the importance of oysters in keeping the Bay waters clean and how these marine creatures are harvested.
-Afterwards, you’ll return to the Inn, where you can watch a waterman grill oysters to perfection and enjoy these locally-sourced delicacies with a glass of Virginia wine.
+There is plenty to do on-site at the Tides Inn, from guided cruises and boating trips to golfing and pampering treatments at the spa, but if you’re looking to learn more about Virginia’s oysters, book a tour to go out on the Bay and see how the marine creatures are harvested.
+Afterwards, you’ll return to the inn, where you can watch a waterman grill oysters to perfection and enjoy these locally-sourced delicacies with a glass of Virginia wine.

-For a boutique stay in Irvington, check out the Hope & Glory Inn.
+For a boutique stay in Irvington, check out the Hope & Glory Inn and don't miss dining at the micro-vineyard and oyster bar The Dog & Oyster.

-Continue your drive up the Shore and stop in Onancock to stay at the Charlotte Hotel, a boutique retreat in this pristine coastal town, then head up to Chincoteague for a romantic retreat at the Channel Bass Inn.
+Continue your drive up the Shore and stop in Onancock to stay at The Charlotte Hotel, a boutique retreat in this pristine coastal town, or head up to Chincoteague for a romantic retreat at the Channel Bass Inn

 Where to Eat

-Dine on fresh oysters and other seafood at Merroir, a waterfront restaurant owned by Rappahannock Oyster Company.
-While you’ll find a casual, laid-back ambiance at the restaurant, expect only the highest quality of seafood served with a side of incredible views of the Rappahannock River.
+Dine on fresh oysters and other seafood at Merroir, a waterfront tasting room owned by Rappahannock Oyster Company.
+While you’ll find a casual, laid-back ambiance at the restaurant, expect only the highest quality of seafood served with a side of incredible views of the river.

-Take the bridge across the river into Irvington and head to the Tides Inn’s Fish Hawk Oyster Bar for lunch or dinner.
-Another waterfront spot offering locally-sourced seafood as well as burgers and specialty sandwiches, Fish Hawk is open daily from 11am-9pm, and food can either be enjoyed inside the watermen-themed restaurant, on the patio overlooking the water, or by the luxurious pool if the weather allows.
+Take the bridge across the river into Irvington and head to Fish Hawk Oyster Bar at the Tides Inn for lunch or dinner.
+Another waterfront spot offering locally sourced seafood as well as burgers and sandwiches, food can either be enjoyed inside the watermen-themed restaurant, on the patio overlooking the water, or by the luxurious pool.

 If you’re searching for upscale dining options in the Northern Neck, make reservations at Adrift in White Stone.
 Helmed by a husband and wife duo that both trained at the Michelin-star Inn at Little Washington restaurant, Adrift utilizes partnerships with the local watermen and farmers to create a seasonally-inspired menu that highlights the flavors of the Chesapeake Bay.